Automated Fixed-Point Conversion

 To revert to the types proposed by the automatic conversion, in the histogram window, click .

-If your MATLAB code uses functions that do not have fixed-point support, the app lists these functions on the Function Replacements tab.
+If your MATLAB code uses functions that do not have fixed-point support, the tool lists these functions on the Function Replacements tab.
 You can choose to replace unsupported functions with a custom function replacement or with a lookup table.

 Using this table, you can replace the names of the functions but you cannot replace argument patterns.

-Converting the code to fixed point validates the build using the proposed fixed-point data types.
+Selecting Validate Types validates the build using the proposed fixed-point data types.
 If the validation is successful, you are ready to test the numerical behavior of the fixed-point MATLAB algorithm.

 On the Variables tab, inspect the proposed types and manually modified types to verify that they are valid.